CESARDELATORRE/wildfire-app-solution-accelerator/README.md

 That would be very useful for firefighters in order to quickly go to the issue's area.

 **Hackers assigned for this tasks:**
-- HACKER 1
+- Josh Waagmeester
-- HACKER 2
+- Joram Borenstein
-- HACKER 3
+- Frank Bruno

 # Getting Started